 Supports Joint, Cartilage & Bone Health

-The above info leads me to arthritis, the most common form of arthritis is osteoarthritis, which is caused by wear and tear and inflammation of joints and cartilage, both of which collagen is excellent for.
+The most common form of arthritis is osteoarthritis, caused by wear and tear and inflammation of joints and cartilage.
+Collagen is helpful for each of these problems.
 From a study at the Department of Orthopaedics and Sports Medicine at the University of Washington,

 Collagen breakdown is considered to be a critical and perhaps irreversible step in the progression of osteoarthritis.